cs124/pa7-chatbot/README.md

 The starter code also provides a sentiment lexicon that you can use to extract sentiment from the input.
 It consists of 3624 words with their associated sentiment extracted from [Harvard Inquirer](http://www.wjh.harvard.edu/~inquirer/spreadsheet_guide.htm) (Stone et al. 1966).
 The lexicon is stored for your convenience in a dictionary/hash map, where the word is the key and the sentiment the value.

 ## Sanity check
 We have provided a sanity check script to test your code on basic inputs.
-To run the starter mode sanity checks, run `python testing/sanitycheck.py`
+To run the starter mode sanity checks, run `python3 testing/sanitycheck.py`
 ### Local script testing
 As mentioned before, you can run individual test scripts located in the testing/test_scripts/ directory with the following command:

-    python repl.py < testing/test_scripts/simple.txt
+    python3 repl.py < testing/test_scripts/simple.txt
 You can also run all the scripts with the following commands:

     sh testing/run_all_scripts.sh